nickolaskwiecien/security-as-code/README.md

 # security-as-code
 An out-of-the-box solution that provides security monitoring and guardrails for your AWS accounts through Infrastructure as Code.

-## Summary

 This tool is designed to provided engineering teams a way to include security monitoring and guardrails into the deployment pipeline of any new enviroment that is stood up.

 ## implementation